JeremyBenson11/text-game-parser/README.md

 # notes

 This is a work in progress.
-There may be minor issues.
-Feel free to report any.
+There are some issues with error handling.